Crocodia: Description

 Characteristics of the genus include a foliose (leafy) thallus, yellow medulla, and yellow pseudocyphellae on the lower thallus surface.
 The form of the thallus ranges from neat rosettes to irregularly spreading.
 The photobiont partner is green algae (possibly from the genus Dictyochloropsis), while cyanobacteria occur in internal cephalodia.
 The apothecia are pedicellate and usually pubescent or verrucose.
 The sexual spores (ascospores) are fusiform (spindle-shaped) to ellipsoid, brown, and usually have three septa; the asexual spores (conidia) are colourless with a bacilliform shape.
 Compounds called triterpenoids are the usual lichen products found in the genus; they include derivatives of fernene and lupane, which are examples of hopane triterpenoids.

 Species interactions

 Capronia harrisiana is a lichenicolous fungus that has been recorded growing on Crocodia aurata in southeastern North America.
 Other lichenicolous fungi growing on members of Crocodia include Homostegia pelvetii, Abrothallus parmeliarum, Arthonia epiphyscia, A. fuscorubella, A. pelveti, A. stictaria, Lichenoconium plectocarpoides, Nectria heterospora and Scutula epiblastemica.

-Habiat and distribution
+Habitat and distribution

 Crocodia lichens are generally found in oceanic habitats that are humid and sheltered.
 Collectively, the genus has a cosmopolitan distribution, with the greatest diversity in the Southern Hemisphere.